7Block Labs

 Sources and further reading

-• Venue docs and repos: UniswapX (site, service, parameterization), 1inch Fusion (help + architecture), CoW Protocol (solvers, composable orders). (x.uniswap.org)
+• Check out the venue docs and repositories for UniswapX (site, service, parameterization), 1inch Fusion (help + architecture), and CoW Protocol (solvers, composable orders).
+You can explore everything over at (x.uniswap.org).

-7Block Labs can help you tailor this architecture to your assets, risk posture, and markets—then co-build the adapters and controls you need to ship safely and fast.
+7Block Labs is ready to help you tailor your architecture to fit your unique assets, risk tolerance, and the current market.
+We're in this together, creating the adapters and controls that will let you launch swiftly and securely.

 Like what you're reading?
 Let's build together.